AlexLuthor135/minishell/README.md

 ## COLLABORATORS

 Big shoutout to my collaborator Victoria [(click here to access her GitHub)](https://github.com/Vikyssiko/) for a tremendous job she did on this project.

+## BONUS PART

+There is a unfinished concept of tree-building for the execution of parentheses, added for reference and possible future implementation.